rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

 Remember to remove the flag after, or the database will be purged and seeded with every deployment.
 Depending on development or production, you are choosing a database, seeding it (or not), and selecting a port for your GraphQL server.
 Before pushing your application to Heroku, push all recent changes to your GitHub repository.
 After that, push all the changes to your Heroku remote repository as well, since you created a Heroku application before: `git push heroku master`.
 Open the application with `heroku open`, and add the `/graphql` suffix to your URL in the browser to open up GraphQL Playground.
+If it doesn't work, check the troubleshoot area below.

 Depending on your seeding strategy, your database will either be empty or contain seeded data.
 If its empty, register a user and create messages via GraphQL mutations.
 If its seeded, request a list of messages with a GraphQL query.

 Congratulations, your application should be live now.
 Not only is your GraphQL server running on Heroku, but your PostgreSQL database.
 Follow the exercises to learn more about Heroku.

+{{% sub_chapter_header "Heroku Troubleshoot" "heroku-troubleshoot" %}}

+It can happen that the GraphQL schema is not available in GraphQL Playground for application in production.
+It's because the `introspection` flag for Apollo Server is disabled for production.
+In order to fix it, you can set it to true:

+{{< highlight javascript "hl_lines=2" >}}
+const server = new ApolloServer({
+  introspection: true,
+  typeDefs: schema,
+  resolvers,
+  ...
+});
+{{< /highlight >}}

+Another issue may be that Heroku doesn't install the dev dependencies for production.
+Although it does install the dev dependencies for building the application on Heroku, it purges the dev dependencies afterward.
+However, in our case, in order to start the application (npm start script), we rely on a few dev dependencies that need to be available in production. {{% a_blank "You can tell Heroku to keep the dev dependencies:" "https://devcenter.heroku.com/articles/nodejs-support#package-installation" %}}

+{{< highlight javascript >}}
+heroku config:set NPM_CONFIG_PRODUCTION=false YARN_PRODUCTION=false
+{{< /highlight >}}

+In a real world scenario, you would want to use something else to start your application and not rely on any dev dependencies.

 ### Exercises:

+* Feedback whether the troubleshooting area for Heroku was useful is very appreciated
 * Create sample data in your production database with GraphQL Playground
 * Get familiar with the {{% a_blank "Heroku Dashboard" "https://dashboard.heroku.com/apps" %}}
   * Find your application's logs